 From every household, organization, and factory, people are bound to follow an unsaid Environmental and Social responsibility.
-In order to sustain natural resources and maintain the essence of the environment.
+To sustain natural resources and maintain the essence of the environment.
 Encouraging the implementation of Social and Environmental Codes in the world will enable a rather stable global economy.
 These codes lay down the rules each individual as well as the company can follow to achieve the standards of the environment set by the world.
 However, one of the major challenges of ESMS is its vast implementation.
 The policy will assist in extending an organization's current quality or health and safety management systems to incorporate environmental and social performance.

 What is ESMS?

-An Environment and Social Management System is a collection of procedures and techniques used to consistently carry out an organization's policies in order to achieve its business goals.
-The objective is to ensure that you have the necessary policies and procedures in place, and they are faithfully followed by everyone.
+An Environment and Social Management System is a collection of procedures and techniques used to consistently carry out an organization's policies to achieve its business goals.
+The objective is to ensure that you have the necessary policies and procedures in place and that they are faithfully followed by everyone.
 The management system is the secret to long-lasting progress and aids in risk assessment and control.
 The concept of continual improvement, which refers to an ongoing process of reviewing, modifying, and upgrading your system, is a crucial component.
 The most common method is the Plan-Do-Check-Act cycle (PDCA).

 The PDCA cycle is an iterative approach to enhancing goods, people, and services continuously.
 It evolved into a crucial component of modern-day lean management.
 The Plan-Do-Check-Act methodology includes testing solutions, evaluating outcomes, and streamlining the procedure.

 One shall map out what needs to be done at this point.
 Depending on the scope of the project, planning may consume a considerable portion of your team's time.
 Smaller steps are typically included so that one may develop a suitable plan with fewer chances of failure.

 At this stage, one must carefully apply the plan that has been formed.
 An action to the scheduled plans must be implemented at this step.